Alluseri/SeriStyle/README.md

     - Old copyright notices in description
     - Old comment section(will be split into steps later)
   - **Videoplayer Changes**
-    - Remove precise drag if functionally possibles
+    - Remove precise drag if functionally possible
 - Playlists
   - Old UI(will be split into steps later)
 - General